parkdj1/CS50-AI-Python/README.md

 Projects from the online course CS50's Intro to Artificial Intelligence with Python

-Personal practicing AI tools in Python
+Personal practice using AI tools in Python